Crazy Love (Michael Bublé album): Critical reception

 Mikael Wood of Entertainment Weekly gave Crazy Love a B, saying that "the neo-Rat Pack crooner makes a few too many soft-rock concessions on his new studio disc."
 Despite this, Wood also stated that "there's no denying the sexy-jerk swagger Bublé brings".
 Sarah Rodman of The Boston Globe claimed that the album's strength came from "Bublé's swagger, since the arrangements tend to favor the predictable, from swinging orchestras to cocktail piano fizz."
 However, Rodman also noted that "the Canadian singer knows his way around the retro-soul movement as well as the Rat Pack era".
 Music critic Adrian Edwards of BBC gave a positive review of the album, claiming that "each song on this flamboyant new CD thrills the ear as though it were a live performance" and further noted that "This wonderful album would surely have been voted 'ring-a-ding-ding' by Frank and Dean!"
 Chris Barton of the Los Angeles Times gave the album two out of four stars, stating that "its mix of brassy standards and tastefully done originals from the world of jazz and pop surely will give those familiar with Bublé's work pretty much exactly what they want."
 He went on to say that "The album's polished, middle-of-the-road approach isn't exactly for everyone, but its agreeable heart doesn't hit any sour notes, either."
 Kit O'Toole of Blogcritics gave a favorable review of the album, noting that "Crazy Love also marks Bublé's welcome attempt to expand his range, mostly to positive effect" and further noted that the album "contains both standards and modern songs, proving that Bublé can handle both with ease."
 Charlie Christenson of About.com gave the album two out of five stars, noting that "Bublé stomps all over the fine line between jazz and pop, with mixed results."
 Despite this, Christenson complimented Bublé for having "good timing, a sense of the lyric, and spot-on intonation."

+Mark Beaumont, writing for NME in 2016, included it on his list of eight of the all-time best-selling albums in the UK have no redeeming features whatsoever.

+Awards

 Apart from its critical and commercial success, Crazy Love received a number of awards and nominations.
 In 2010, the album won a Juno Award for Album of the Year and Pop Album of the Year, while "Haven't Met You Yet" won an award for Single of the Year.
 Bob Rock, one of the album producers, won the Jack Richardson Producer of the Year Award for producing "Haven't Met You Yet" and "Baby (You've Got What It Takes)", beating David Foster who produced "Cry Me a River" and "All of Me".
 At the 53rd Grammy Awards, the album won a Grammy Award for Best Traditional Pop Vocal Album.
 "Haven't Met You Yet" was also nominated for Best Male Pop Vocal Performance, but lost to "Just the Way You Are" by Bruno Mars.